Tute: Rules

-Two-player Tute
+Two-player tute

-This variation of Tute is called "Tute Habanero".
-Each player is dealt eight cards and the next is turned for trumps.
+This variation of tute is called "tute habanero".
+Each player is dealt eight cards and the next is turned for trump.
 The upcard is placed perpendicular and beneath the stock.

 The non-dealer leads any card to the first trick.
 The second player must follow suit and head the trick if possible.
 If the second player is void in the led suit, but has one or more trump cards, he must play a trump.
 Only if the second player has no cards of the led suit and no trumps, may any other card be played.
 The trick is won by the higher trump or, if no trumps are played, the higher card of the led suit.

 The winning player takes both cards of the trick, and places them face down in separate pile on the table, called the baza.
 These cards remain out of play until scores are calculated at the end of the round.

 The winner of the trick takes the first card from the stock, and the loser the second.
 The trick winner may then make any announcements before leading to the next trick.
 Thus, until the stock runs out, so that, until that point, they each hold eight cards at the start of every trick.
 When the trump upcard is higher than a 7 (Ace, Three, King, Knight, or Knave), the player that holds the 7 of trumps may able exchange it for the upcard.
 The 7, and cards of lesser value (6, 5, and 4), may later be exchanged only by a 2.
 The trump exchanges are allowed anytime in the game until only two cards remain in the stock.

 After a player makes the first baza, that player is allowed to make declarations.
 Declaring is allowed until the last two cards are left in the stock (the last face-down stock card, and the trump upcard below it).
 After these last two stock cards are picked up, all of the cards the players hold must be played in order to finish the deal.
 When the deal is over, the players tot up their scores (see Scoring below).
 After the counting ends, and their scores are calculated, the cards in the bazas are mixed again in a single stock to be dealt at the start of the next deal.